matijapiskorec/archlinux-usb/ytfzf.md

 Download to current directory: `ytfzf -d`
-Loop, prompt selector again after video ends: `ytfzf -l` After the video ends make another search: `ytfzf -s`
+Loop, prompt selector again after video ends: `ytfzf -l` After the video ends make another search: `ytfzf -s` Repeatedly search for videos and download only audio to current directory: `ytfzf -smd`

 A similar alternative is lf-yt (I think it needs Youtube API key while ytfzf does not need it):
 <https://github.com/pystardust/ytfzf>

+## Upgrading

+After some time the script stopped working - it could not curl the Youtube website anymore!
+I figured that maybe the API or the API changed and so I need to upgrade.

+However, I had problems with simple pulling the changes from the upstream repository - there were merge conflicts!
+So I simply deleted the local repository and cloned it again from scratch, then repeated the installation instructions.